PlayStation Portable (PSP) Architecture

 1. The main CPU’s reset vector is at 0x1FC00000, which points to the Pre-IPL ROM inside Tachyon.

-1. The first half of the Pre-IPL tells the CPU to copy the other half to scratchpad memory and continue execution from there.
+1. The first half of Pre-IPL tells the CPU to copy its second half to scratchpad memory and continue execution from there.

-• The Pre-IPL will now look for the next stage from either NAND or an external memory stick.
+• Pre-IPL looks for the next stage from either NAND or an external memory stick.
 When the latter is selected (never under normal use), the PSP enters a mode called factory service mode.
 For simplicity, we’ll focus on the normal mode (selecting NAND).

-2. The Pre-IPL initialises the NAND controller and continues execution from NAND.
-The second part of the Pre-IPL runs the IPL, which is encrypted, so it will be decrypted (using ‘KIRK’, more details later) and copied to eDRAM (in the Graphics Engine) as a working area.
+2. Pre-IPL initialises the NAND controller and continues execution from NAND.
+The second part of Pre-IPL runs the IPL, which is encrypted, so it is decrypted (using ‘KIRK’, more details later) and copied to eDRAM (within the Graphics Engine) as a working area.

-3. Once finished decrypting, it continues execution at eDRAM, where the decrypted IPL is.
+3. Once finished decrypting, it continues execution at eDRAM, where the decrypted IPL resides.

 2. The IPL’s execution process is divided into three stages.